Campusoft/knowledge_base/.net_core/varios.md

 - Thread safe
 - Concurrency

+Now, a Channel can be bounded or unbounded:

+- Bounded Channels have a finite capacity for incoming messages, meaning that a Producer can publish only a specific amount of times before fulfilling the space.
+Then it will have to wait for the Consumers to execute their work and free up some space for new messages.
+- Unbounded Channels instead don’t have this limitation, meaning that Publishers can publish as many times as they want, hoping that the Consumers are able to keep up.

 Producer/consumer pipelines with System.Threading.Channels
 - Explicacion con un escanario
 - El ejemplo son una serie pasos que se colocan en pipeline